 The Importance of Compassion Education

 Nowadays, no one would argue about the importance and value of social-emotional learning being taught in schools.
 From parenting blogs to education publications, SEL is supported by mounting research and is widely encouraged.
 However, many still consider these skills soft, and I beg to differ.
-Teaching skills and creating a school climate where students feel safe to take academic risks and feel valued and connected to their community as well as empowered and encouraged to take positive action to help others is anything but soft.
+Teaching compassion education, helping kids build skills, and creating a school climate where students feel safe to take academic risks and feel valued and connected to their community as well as empowered and encouraged to take positive action to help others — is anything but soft.
 Compassion is a measure of strength.

 We use literature in an intentional manner to help students embrace diversity and understand varying perspectives.
 This develops their empathy bank.
 Teachers facilitate class circles to build community, which in turn becomes a space for students to practice compassion.
 First by listening to their classmates’ dilemmas and challenges, and then by collaboratively brainstorming solutions.